-Staff who meet the criteria of "new or expectant mother" are required to inform Personnel Services who will arrange for an assessment to be carried out.
+Staff who meet the criteria of "new or expectant mother" are required to inform the Principal's PA who will arrange for an assessment to be carried out.
 In addition, the College is responsible for providing rest facilities for new and expectant mothers including appropriate tables and chairs with back rests.